Gianluca Bianchino: Career

 It was during his MFA at Montclair that he began focusing his attention from pure painting in oil on canvas to his current multi-media sculptural practice which integrates notions related to shifting space, ordered chaos and string theory which he attempts to explain visually.
 Writer Shannon Hall of Nautilus Quarterly likened his work to "an unchoreographed ballet" and notions of child-like wonder that permeates his work.
 Bianchino has numerous artist-in-residence appointments including Ramapo College of New Jersey and The Center for New Art at William Paterson University where he worked under the direction of Michael Rees an American sculptor who, like Bianchino, has a broad interdisciplinary practice that encompasses digital modeling and fabrication, video and performance.
 Other residencies include the Gilbertsville Expressive Movement (Gilbertsville, New York) and Gallery Aferro (Newark, New Jersey).

+Bianchino's work was featured in a two-person exhibition with artist Lorrie Fredette at the Hunterdon Art Museum.
+The exhibition, "Through the Lens" looked at how the pair of artists incorporated scientific principles into their work.
 In 2016, Bianchino was selected as a resident artist at the Eileen S. Kaminsky Family Foundation based at Mana Contemporary in Jersey City, New Jersey.
 He was honored as a visiting artist at the Suzhou Culture and Art Centre in Suzhou, China in 2017 and invited to the R.A.I.D.
 Residency in Bologna, Italy later that same year.
+The artist's writing has been featured in the Brooklyn Rail, an independent journal dedicated to art, culture and politics, with a co-authored essay "Tortured Artists and Mad Scientists: Separated at Birth" which reflects on the synergies shared by artists and scientists.
+This essay was written in tandem with the symposium "Strange Attractors" at the CUE Art Foundation, moderated by artist/writer Taney Roniger.

 In 2021, Bianchino exhibited his work at the Morris Museum a Smithsonian Affiliate in Morristown, New Jersey.
 The show was part of a series of kinetic works shown in association with the museum's Guinness Collection of automata founded by Murtagh D. Guinness, an heir to the Guinness Brewing Company.
 In 2022 Bianchino was recognized in the category of sculpture by the New Jersey Council on the Arts with an artist grant.
 In summer of 2023 Bianchino was awarded an artist residency at Sculpture Space in Utica, New York, one of the first residencies in the nation to focus solely on sculptors.
 That same year he was also featured in the Clio Art Fair in New York City's Chelsea Arts District.
 The fair was founded by Alessandro Berni, of Alessandro Berni Gallery of in Perugia, Italy.
 He is a member of the Sculptor's Guild, an organization one of the oldest artist-run organizations in New York City.
 Membership in this group is juried and usually by invitation only.
 He showed work in The Sculptor's Guild 80th Anniversary exhibition on Governor's Island in 2017 which was curated by John Yau.
+Bianchino was invited to Poornima University in Jaipur, India for Art Camp Sarjana 24, an international residency of artists and arts professionals which concluded with an exhibition at Jawahar Kala Kendra galleries with the other participants in December of 2024.
+This cultural exchange program included artists from South Korea, India, Italy, the United States and Ireland, among other countries.